 Section 7.6.
 Removal.
-The primary preaching and teaching pastor for the Church may only be removed from the board of advisors & accountability if it is determined that he engaged in conduct which would disqualify him from service as an elder in the Church.
-This determination will be made pursuant to the procedure established in Article 12 of these Bylaws.
-The remaining members of the executive elder team may be removed from the board of advisors & accountability at any time for any reason upon a recommendation of removal by the primary preaching and teaching pastor for the Church and the approval of a majority of the board of advisors & accountability.
+The primary preaching and teaching pastor for the Church may only be removed from the board of elders if it is determined that he engaged in conduct which would disqualify him from service as an elder in the Church.
+This determination will be made pursuant to the procedure established in Article 12 of these Bylaws or as may be set forth in a written agreement between the Church and the primary preaching and teaching pastor which is approved by the non-paid elders serving on the board of elders or by a committee of the board consisting entirely of one or more non-paid elders.
+The remaining members of the executive elder team may be removed from the board of elders at any time for any reason upon a recommendation of removal by the primary preaching and teaching pastor for the Church and the approval of a majority of the board of elders.
 If a member of the executive elder team is removed from his position on the board, he will also be deemed removed as a member of the executive elder team and as an officer of the Church.
-Any other member of the board of advisors & accountability may be removed by majority approval of the members of the board of advisors & accountability.
-In connection with any vote of the board of advisors & accountability pursuant to this Section 7.6, the member of the board of advisors & accountability being considered for removal shall not vote and shall not be taken into account for purposes of determining whether the required vote is obtained.
+Any non-paid elder nominee serving as a member of the board of elders may be removed by majority approval of the other members of the board of elders.
+In connection with any vote of the board of elders pursuant to this Section 7.6, the member of the board of elders being considered for removal shall not vote and shall not be taken into account for purposes of determining whether the required vote is obtained.

 Section 7.7.
 Resignations.
-Subject at all times to the right of removal as provided in Section 7.6 and to the provisions of any employment agreement, any member of the board of advisors & accountability may at any time resign by giving notice in writing or by electronic transmission to the board of advisors & accountability or the chairman of the board.
+Subject at all times to the right of removal as provided in Section 7.6 and to the provisions of any employment agreement, any member of the board of elders may at any time resign by giving notice in writing or by electronic transmission to the board of elders or the chairman of the board.
 Such resignation shall take effect at the time specified in such notice or, if the time be not specified, upon receipt of such notice; and, unless otherwise specified in such notice, the acceptance of such resignation shall not be necessary to make it effective.
-If a member of the executive elder team resigns from his position on the board of advisors & accountability, he will also be deemed to have resigned as a member of the executive elder team and as an officer of the Church.
+If a member of the executive elder team resigns from his position on the board of elders, he will also be deemed to have resigned as a member of the executive elder team and as an officer of the Church.